Celia2024-bit/mandarin-tts-tool/README.md

 10. Interval: Adjust the interval between repeated playbacks (in milliseconds)

+Image-to-Text Recognition
+1. Click Select Image for OCR in the status bar (top-right)

+2. Choose an image file (supports .png, .jpg, .jpeg, .bmp, .gif) containing Mandarin text

+3. Wait for recognition (a progress window will appear)

+4. The extracted text (cleaned to retain only Chinese characters and punctuation) will automatically populate the left text box

+5. Follow steps 3-6 in the "Basic Text-to-Speech" section to generate audio

+Optional Settings
+1. Mode: Switch between "Single" (play selected sentence repeatedly) or "Full" (play entire text)

+2. Repeat: Set playback count (check "Loop" for infinite playback)

+3. Interval: Adjust the interval between repeated playbacks (in milliseconds)

 Important Notes

 - After switching to a new voice, you must click Process Text & Generate Audio again for the change to take effect